OpenHealth Phase 1 Prototype

 2Paths was responsible for the business analysis, technical architecture and software development and worked in partnership with two other Vancouver-based development firms.
 For this project, we successfully evaluated the client’s requirements, conducted appropriate research on the available technologies and risks, established an architecture and software design which resulted in a functional prototype to test the integration of technologies.

-In addition, we analyzed the sample health data to be used for the prototype and developed a queryable online analytical processing (OLAP) cube, which effectively transformed the relational data into a multi-dimensional array of data to facilitate efficient querying, filtering and aggregation of the data.
+In addition, 2Paths analyzed the sample health data to be used for the prototype and developed a queryable online analytical processing (OLAP) cube, which effectively transformed the relational data into a multi-dimensional array of data to facilitate efficient querying, filtering and aggregation of the data.

 Helping to inform DHIS 2 development